Made in Canada

 How do I wash my product?

 This is probably the most asked questions I get.
 Since each garment is usually made from different fabric, I list the care instructions for each style online and there’s also a care label attached in each piece of clothing.
 A general rule of thumb is to hand wash anything that is made of rayon, bamboo from rayon, and viscose.
-Do not put anything in the dryer.
+Try to avoid the dryer if you can.
 Laying them flat is best or hanging over the back of chair would work in a pinch.
 Hanging (especially dresses) when wet might cause the shoulders to get stretched out.
 The dryer also disintegrates spandex over time (even spandex in jeans).

 If you have a front loading washing machine, you can alternatively wash the items on either delicate or the hand wash cycle.
 I recommend putting each item, inside out, in a lingerie bag separately to avoid any friction which may cause piling.
 These bags can be purchased at most big box stores and even some dollar stores.
 If your clothing label has a dry clean only tag, I’m not kidding, dry clean it.